Category: Uncategorized

 Faster and Cheaper Services

-Besides being able to schedule an appointment faster than with traditional service providers, mobile imaging results can be communicated faster to the ordering physician.
-This is possible because mobile imaging services are available 24 hours per day and often have 24-hour turnaround times.
+Besides being able to schedule an appointment faster than with traditional service providers, mobile radiology imaging results can be communicated faster to the ordering physician This is possible because mobile imaging services are available 24 hours per day and often have 24-hour turnaround times.
 Another factor that makes mobile services faster is that the scans are available via online portals such as PACS within minutes.

-Mobile radiology services can be faster and cheaper than those available through traditional models at the sites discussed above.
+Mobile radiology imaging services can be faster and cheaper than those available through traditional models at the sites discussed above.
 Reduced expense is achieved by having shorter response times and greater flexibility with mobile imaging.
 It is also cheaper for the patient because mobile imaging does not require patient travel to a facility for services.

 Patient Care Benefits